JC Travels: 48 hours in Bath, England

 What we did

-Of course the weekend was full of lots of typical hen do activities and a whole lot of food, but we did manage to do a whole lot of other bits too!
+Of course, the weekend was full of lots of typical hen do activities and a whole lot of food, but we did manage to do a whole lot of other bits too!
+One of my sister’s friends got personalized shirts made up from a Nashville business back in America for the special occasion, they looked great!
 With the weather being that glorious, we headed out to wander around the city.
 The main thing about Bath is the beautiful Georgian architecture – everywhere you look there are stunning buildings all around.
 We had a wander up to the Circle and the Royal Crescent, both big rows of Georgian houses surrounded by parks.
 You can only wonder who manages to afford those!

 The next best thing to see is the Roman baths themselves!
 We didn’t go into the Baths as we didn’t have the time but we did get to see them from the restaurant next door.
 There is so much history in the area and I would love to go back and do a tour.